 \subsubsection{Branch-Thinking Planner}

-At the heart of our framework is the Branch-Thinking Planner (BTP), which decomposes the planning horizon into a multi-layered hierarchy.
-This design directly tackles the trade-off between strategic vision and tactical flexibility.
+At the heart of the framework is the Branch-Thinking Planner, which decomposes the planning horizon into a multi-layered hierarchy spanning objective, branch, sub-task, and action, shown along the top of Figure~\ref{fig:planning-system}.
+This design tackles the trade-off between strategic vision and tactical flexibility directly.

-\paragraph{Strategic Decomposition:} At the highest level, the agent formulates a long-term objective, which is then strategically decomposed into multiple parallel, semi-independent objective branches, such as personal development, production and resource management, trading and market analysis, and social engagement.
+\paragraph{Strategic decomposition.} At the highest level the agent holds a long-term objective $g_a$, which is strategically decomposed into multiple parallel, semi-independent objective branches, such as personal development, production and resource management, trading and market analysis, and social engagement.
 By distributing the overarching goal across parallel branches, the planning problem is effectively factorized.
-Each branch now operates within a focused, constrained subspace, which significantly mitigates error propagation common in long sequential plans and allows for concurrent reasoning about disparate goals—a necessity for managing the multifaceted life of an agent.
+Each branch then operates within a focused, constrained subspace, which significantly mitigates the error propagation common in long sequential plans and allows concurrent reasoning about disparate goals, a necessity for managing the multifaceted life of an agent.

-Within each individual branch, a second layer of decomposition occurs.
-The branch's high-level objective is broken down into a sequence of abstract sub-tasks.
-This hierarchical structure introduces temporal abstraction, granting tactical flexibility.
-The agent can adapt its immediate sub-task based on real-time feedback and local state constraints without needing to re-evaluate the entire strategic plan.
-This highest level goal decomposition is not invoked at every planning cycle but is strategically triggered only when a significant shift in environmental conditions or a strategic reassessment is warranted, thereby preserving computational resources for real-time adaptation required at lower levels.
+Within each individual branch, a second layer of decomposition breaks the branch objective into a sequence of abstract sub-tasks.
+This hierarchical structure introduces temporal abstraction and grants tactical flexibility, since the agent can adapt its immediate sub-task to real-time feedback and local state constraints without re-evaluating the entire strategic plan.
+The highest-level decomposition is not invoked at every planning cycle.
+It is triggered only when a significant shift in environmental conditions or a strategic reassessment warrants it, which preserves computational resources for the real-time adaptation required at lower levels.